-The intelligent deathclaws of Vault 13, from Fallout 2.
+- The intelligent deathclaws of Vault 13, from Fallout 2.
 After visiting numerous places, most of which suck to varying degrees, you come upon a clan of what you've by then come to recognize as animals that are pretty much massive biological killing machines.
 Cue their leader greeting you in the entryway, and rather than charging you with a growl... he politely greets you and welcomes you.
 With words, of course.
 When you explore the vault, you see that amazingly there are humans living there, too.
-And they're all free to leave at any timenote except one man who openly wants to exterminate the deathclaws, despite all the obvious evidence that they are not evil (which he ignores) - yet choose not to, because they're quite happy there.
+And they're all free to leave at any timenote - yet choose not to, because they're quite happy there.
 The deathclaws see it as their duty to protect these people, in the same way that they would do so for any deathclaw of the clan.
 Oh, and once you do a fix on the Vault's computer, the above mentioned clan leader gratefully gives you the vault's G.E.C.K., which is the MacGuffin you've been searching for the whole game.

-Leah of Diablo is this.
-She was a good and nice girl until her mother betrayed her and the entire team including an angel to bring back the Prime Evil Diablo into full power.
+- Leah of Diablo III is this.
+She was a good and nice girl until her mother betrayed her and the entire team, including an angel, to bring back the Prime Evil Diablo into full power.

 "Pretty nice lady all things considered.
 We should kill her off violently."

-Played Straighter with Bleeding Gums Murphy, Frank Grimes and Maude Flanders.
+- Played Straight with Bleeding Gums Murphy, Frank Grimes and Maude Flanders.

-Played Straighter with Chef who was possibly the most down to earth of the townsfolk
+- Played Straight with Chef who was possibly the most down to earth of the townsfolk

 The following are people depicted in media (occasionally including news media) as this trope.